Mazaiyil Nanaigiren: Theatrical

-Mazaiyil Nanaigiren released in theatres on 27 December 2024.
+Mazaiyil Nanaigiren was released in theatres on 27 December 2024.
 Initially, it was scheduled for 12 December 2024, but was postponed to the current date due to the Orange Alert issued to several districts in Tamil Nadu.

 Reception

 Critical response

 A critic of Dinamalar rated the film 2.5/5 stars, criticizing the routine story and the clichéd scenes, but praised the performances of the lead actors.
-Thinkal Menon of The Times of India gave 2/5 stars and wrote "Some of the scenes involving the lead actors that happen after a major conflict appear decent when compared to other sequences that are written and performed in a generic manner.
+Thinkal Menon of The Times of India gave 2/5 stars and wrote "Some of the scenes involving the lead actors that happen after a major conflict appear decent when compared to other sequences that are written and performed generically.
 The uninspiring writing is such that we seldom come across such enjoyable, slice-of-life moments in the film."